Harmonic Functions And Linear Elliptic Dirichlet Problems With Random Boundary Values--Stochastic Extensions Of Some Classical Theorems And Estimates: Stochastic extensions of classical theorems and estimates

 \section{Stochastic extensions of classical theorems and estimates}

 In this section, the classical theorems, estimates and BV problems of potential theory discussed in Section 2 are extended and modified to incorporate random or 'noisy' domains.
 These are tentatively defined as domains within which there also exists (regulated) Gaussian random scalar fields--defined with respect to a probability triplet--at all points within the domain and/or on its boundary.
 PDES and harmonic functions, and also boundary data, existing within the domain or on its boundary are then randomly perturbed by the GRSFs.
 Physically, this can correspond to random medias or the effects of noise or 'turbulence' on systems described by the LE or PE.
+GRSFs are also discussed in more detail in Appendix A. \begin{prop} Let $\bm{\mathcal{D}}\subset\mathbf{R}^{n}$ be a closed or open domain with boundary $\partial\bm{\mathcal{D}}$.
+Let $\mathscr{J}(x;\omega)\equiv {\mathscr{J}(x)}$ be a regulated GRSF defined with respect to a probability triplet $(\bm{\Omega},\mathcal{F},\bm{\mathsf{P}})$ and which exists for all $x\in\bm{\mathcal{D}}$ and /or $x\in\partial\bm{\mathcal{D}}$. the derivatives and integrals of ${\mathscr{J}(x)}$ exist.
+Then a 'noisy' or random domain is defined as the set